 Anyways, what are you waiting for, this is the recipe you should’ve tried last weekend!

-When done, why not top the brownies with this keto chocolate mousse, and go a little bit over the edge in this sweet low-carb indulgence.
+When done, why not top the brownies with this, and go a little bit over the edge in this sweet low-carb indulgence.
 I’m sure you can find a good reason for pampering yourself a bit (well, a lot).

 A note: When I found myself in a short budget situation, I used hemp seed flour instead of relatively expensive almond flour and found the brownies equally delicious.
 What is more, cutting back on the flour a bit results in even fudgier brownies.
 Drool … 😉